-The Contestability stage (Stage 3) of the Whole-of-Government Digital and ICT Oversight Framework ensures proposals that come forward for consideration are robust and meet whole-of-government digital standards prior to a decision being taken.
+The Contestability state (State 3) of the Commonwealth Digital and ICT Oversight Framework ensures proposals that come forward for consideration are robust and meet whole-of-government digital standards prior to a decision being taken.

 The DTA works with agencies as digital and ICT-enabled investment proposals are developed and assesses them against Whole-of-Government digital and ICT policies, best practices and standards to ensure proposals are aligned strategically with the Australian Government’s digital and ICT objectives.

 The DTA provides advice to the agency on any actions to improve the policy alignment and robustness of the proposal.
 The DTA will also provide advice to the Government to assist it in considering whether to agree to implement the proposal.